iftekharcuet04/iftekharcuet04/README.md

 ## Projects

-1. **Auto Social Poster** – Official system for AI-generated LinkedIn post creation and scheduling
+1. **Auto Social Poster** – Official system for AI-generated and automated post creation and scheduling
    _[Private or proprietary system]_
-2. **Schema Generation For SEO** – Official system for AI-generated LinkedIn post creation and scheduling
-   _[Private or proprietary system]_
+2. **Schema Generation For SEO** – Official system for Business SEO Schema genearion _[Private or proprietary system]_

 3. **NestJS with Message Translation** – Implements dynamic i18n translation system in NestJS